Sonnet 376

 Lost in another land, another rhyme.

-And found me sitting with my pen in hand
+It found me meditating, pen in hand…

 While she was softly closing heaven’s gate;